P0172 Code: Meaning, Symptoms, Causes, Fixes, And Repair Cost

 • Engine replacement – $3,000+

-Although there are some big numbers here, don’t lose hope just yet!
+Although there are some significant numbers here, don’t lose hope just yet!
 Wait to see what the mechanic tells you.

 Concluding Thoughts On The P0172 Code

-Don’t ignore it!
+Don’t disregard it!
 The longer these things are left, the worse (and the more expensive!) they become.

 Benjamin Kitchen